msnehagup/biztalk-docs/biztalk/core/audit-management-operations.md

 1. Ensure that BizTalk operational data service is configured.
 2. Open a browser and type  http://localhost/BizTalkOperationalDataService/AuditLogs .

 3. To fetch audit log entries between a date range use http://localhost/BizTalkOperationalDataService/AuditLogs?fromDate=2019-12-25T01:00:00&toDate=2020-01-10 .
-Supported date formats for filtering are : *yyyy-MM-dd* or *yyyy-MM-ddThh:mm:ss*
+Supported date formats for filtering are : *yyyy-MM-dd* or *yyyy-MM-ddThh:mm:ss* .

 ## Audit Log Structure

-When an artifact is created/updated, one or more audit log entries will be created.
-For example, when a send port is created,then 3 audit log entries are created; one for send port, one for primary transport and one for secondary transport.
+When an artifact is created/updated, one or more audit log entries are created.
+For example, when a send port is created, then 3 audit log entries are created; one for send port, one for primary transport and one for secondary transport.
 All these entries will have same **BatchId**.
 Audit log entries for primary and secondary transport can be correlated with send port using **ArtifactId** and **ParentArtifactId** values.

 An audit log entry has following information: